Choose "Create Report" from the "Start Organizing" menu to start creating and targeting your report.

 And you can target activists based on the date they subscribed or resubscribed to your list -- for example subscribed 3 days ago or less.

-On the left side is your options for includes.
+In standard mode, on the left side is your options for includes.
 Between each section is a logical AND operation and inside each section is a logical OR. (ex: If you select New York and Vermont from the State section and an action titled "Petition to Walmart" from the Action list, this report would target users who live in New York OR Vermont, AND have taken action on "Petition to Walmart.")

 On the right side is your options for excludes.
 Between and inside each section is a logical OR operation. (ex: If you select New York and Vermont from the State section and an action titled "Petition to Walmart" from the Action list, this report would target all users on your list except those living in New York OR Vermont OR have taken action on "Petition to Walmart.")